tvelliott/charon/README.md

 At this point, you can login to the device and run the script found in /root to set the default env configuration  (maxcpus is required)
 <BR>
 <BR>
-Sorry, the build procedure is kind of a hack I know (more of a hw guy) , but hopefully that should get you up and experimenting with it.
+Sorry, the build procedure is kind of a hack I know, but hopefully that should get you up and experimenting with it.
 <BR>
 <BR>
 If you make some changes and get a reliable increase in throughput or other enhancements, please feel free to send a pull request.